output [time1,time2] of daysaving-changes of given year

 time1 > time2` in the Southern Hemisphere?

 And what will return in non-DST timezones?

-Updated by kronikus (ANDREY KIM) 3 months ago
+Updated by kronikus (ANDREY KIM) about 4 years ago

 - Backport set to 2.4: UNKNOWN, 2.5: UNKNOWN

 I belive it suppose to base it response on date in variable, correct me if i'm wrong.